lfryc/aerogear.org/docs/specs/aerogear-data-sync/index.md

 ### Document-revision Strategy

-The document revision strategy is based on maintaining relevant metadata about document revision and keeping it in lockstep with a server which fufills the stratgey contract.
+The document revision strategy is based on maintaining relevant metadata about document revision and keeping it in lockstep with a server which fulfills the strategy contract.

 #### Data model